ca-dp/code-butler/README.md

             OPENAI_API_KEY: ${{ secrets.OPENAI_API_KEY }}
 ```

+- GITHUB_TOKEN
-- GITHUB_TOKEN: This should already be available to the GitHub Action environment.
+  - This should already be available to the GitHub Action environment.
 This is used to add comments to the pull request.
+- OPENAI_API_KEY
-- OPENAI_API_KEY: use this to authenticate with OpenAI API.
+  - use this to authenticate with OpenAI API.
 You can get one here.
 Please add this key to your GitHub Action secrets.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+see the [LICENSE](LICENSE) file for details.